SQL INSERT INTO Statement

 VALUES ('Cardinal', 'Stavanger', 'Norway');

-The selection from the "Customers" table will now look like this:
+The last record in the "Customers" table will now look like this:

 Insert Multiple Rows